 For optimal preparation for any tours I recommend the workouts on my Youtube channel:

-Thunderstorms: Note the behavior during thunderstorms!
+Thunderstorms: Note the behaviour during thunderstorms!

 Water: There is always water along the way.
 Either at wells, streams or huts.
 A water filter I would recommend as always.